• A Garden Manifesto

 Tangerine

-Acquavella Galleries is pleased to present Tangerine, a group exhibition of five contemporary artists presented in collaboration with Canada, a New York artist run space, at its Palm Beach location.
+Acquavella Galleries is pleased to present Tangerine, a group exhibition of five contemporary artists presented in collaboration with CANADA, a New York artist run space, at its Palm Beach location.
 Tangerine features the work of contemporary artists Katherine Bradford, Elisabeth Kley, Luke Murphy, Tyson Reeder, and Rachel Eulena Williams.
 Ranging in age from 27-79 years, the exhibition reflects on Canada’s unique approach to blending artists of widely-ranging generations and practices.

 ACQUAVELLA GALLERIES, INC.